akb825/Cuttlefish/README.md

 # Limitations

-## Threading limitations

-Since external libraries perform the compression for compressed texture formats, there are threading limitations for some of these formats:

-* PVRTC formats will always use the same number of threads as logical cores available. (even if you explicitly request one thread)

 ## Texture file format limitations

 Some texture file formats have limitations for what texture formats are used.
 The following formats are *not* supported: